PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home.md

 ### by Shuanger Li and Phillip Compeau

-## Lost Immortals

 The book *What If?*[^Munroe], by Randall Munroe, compiles a collection of crazy scientific hypotheticals, paired with thorough discussions of what might happen if these hypotheticals came to pass.
 The following is one of these hypotheticals, called "Lost Immortals".

 > If two immortal people were placed on opposite sides of an uninhabited Earth-like planet, how long would it take them to find each other?
 100,000 years?
 1,000,000 years?

 One could imagine many ideas for how the immortals could find each other.
 For example, they could avoid the interiors of continents by moving to the coastlines.
-If they are allowed to discuss how to find each other in advance, then they could just agree to meet at the planet's North Pole --- although this would be dangerous.
+If they are allowed to discuss how to find each other in advance, then they could just agree to meet at the planet's North Pole --- although this would certainly be dangerous.

 But Munroe provides a solution to the Lost Immortals hypothetical that is both sophisticated and elegant.
 His proposed approach is quoted below.